2011年12月31日土曜日

 - Expansion of tariff rate quotas and reductions of in-quota tariffs applied to beef, pork, chicken, orange and orange juice

-- Establishment of a tariff rate quota for agave syrup: Fructose syrup from Agave (Negotiations regarding pineapples, durum wheat, cane sugar, etc. will take place in 2014.)
+- Establishment of a tariff rate quota for agave syrup: Fructose syrup from Agave (Negotiations regarding pineapples, durum wheat, cane sugar, etc. will take place in 2014.) - The application of most-favored nation (MFN) applied tariff rates on particular goods in case these rates are lower than those under the EPA:

-- A provision has been added to apply MFN applied tariff rates under the WTO on particular goods in case the MFN rates are lower than the corresponding tariff rates under the EPA.
+- A provision has been added to apply MFN applied tariff rates under the WTO on particular goods in case the MFN rates are lower than the corresponding tariff rates under the EPA. - Introduction of the Approved Exporter System:

 - In order to facilitate procedures for certification of origin, the rules on the Approved Exporter System will be introduced.